applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 ## Build instructions on Cori:
 ### Modules
 * The default CMake version is insufficient.
-The minumum required version is 3.17, and the minimum acceptable version available as a module on Cori is 3.18.
+The minumum required version is 3.20.
 Configuration has been tested through version 3.21.
 * If doing a CUDA build, load the `cudatoolkit` module.
 * If using HDF5, load the `cray-hdf5` module